The National Contest Journal ran a story about my radio activity in Nov.-Dec. 2010.

 I was born in Taupo, New Zealand, in 1965, but have lived in Canada since ’76.

-My wife Kim and I have two boys — Andrew,
+My wife Kim and I have two sons — Andrew,

 I am the only ham in the family.
 Having another radio buff around the house might help get me a better antenna budget, so I am slowly trying to convince at least one of the kids to study for his ticket.